gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 encrypted DTLS 1.3 record.

-An SCTP packet containing an SCTP DTLS chunk SHALL be delivered without delay and SCTP bundling SHALL NOT be performed.
-If a SCTP packet with bundling is received the receiver SHALL ignore any subsequent chunk.
+An SCTP packet containing an SCTP DTLS chunk SHALL be delivered without delay and SCTP chunk bundling {{RFC9260}} SHALL NOT be performed.
+If a SCTP packet with chunk bundling is received the receiver SHALL ignore any subsequent chunk.

 ## Protected Data Chunk Reception {#data-receiving}

-When the DTLS Chunk state machine hasn't reached the VALIDATION state it MAY perform key management in-band.
-In such case, the DTLS chunk handler will receive plain control chunks and DATA chunks with SCTP-DTLS PPID from the SCTP Header Handler.
-Those plain text control chunks will be forwarded to SCTP chunk handler as well as the DATA chunk with the SCTP-DTLS PPID value of 4242.

 When the DTLS Chunk state machine has reached the VALIDATION or PROTECTED state, the DTLS chunk handler will receive DTLS chunks